gzxultra/cabal/README.md

-# cabal
+# Cabal

-cabal is a system that enables every one to use my shadowsocks service.
+Cabal is a system that enables every one to use my shadowsocks service.

+## Prerequisition
+git ruby foreman python-2.7 pre-commit

-## Installation
+## Deloyment

 1) install conda
 ```bash